 It’s just a great story about three very different men, thrown together in a small space in a very dangerous place, up against a massive marine predator.

 I’ve watched the film again recently.
 I watch it every summer.
-Last year it came on TV at my favorite bar, Square 1682, and the bartender passed out bowls of their delicious and savory truffle popcorn.
+Five years ago it came on TV at my favorite bar, Square 1682, and the bartender passed out bowls of their delicious and savory truffle popcorn.
 It really made the moment and brought everyone together at the bar as we watched this landmark classic film.

 Jaws invented the Summer Blockbuster!